RasPatrick55-dev/JBRAVO_Screener/README.md

 # JBRAVO_Screener
 This repository contains a sample workflow for a swing trading automation project.
+See the [logging metrics reference](docs/logging_metrics.md) for structured event documentation captured by the pipeline.

 The `dashboards/dashboard_app.py` file implements a full-featured monitoring dashboard built with Plotly Dash.
 It visualizes trade performance, recent